 This International Invitation for Tenders relates to the contract(s)for:

-“Supply of Priority Operations and Maintenance Equipment Mykolayivvodokanal”; ICB No. MkUIP-Ph1-EST-LOTs 1-5
+“Supply of Priority Operations and Maintenance Equipment for Mykolayivvodokanal”; ICB No. MkUIP-Ph1-EST-LOTs 1-5

+The tender documents are prepared according to the World Bank Standard Bidding Documents and Contract Conditions for “Procurement of Goods”.

+The procurement procedure will follow the requirements of the latest ruling EIB Guide to Procurement

 Goods to be supplied are split into the following LOTs and bidders are free to submit bids for all LOTs, single LOTs, or any other combination of complete LOTs.